surisdi/surisdi.github.io/index.md

 ---
 <h1>About me</h1>
 <p>
-  I am a computer vision PhD student at <a href="https://www.cs.columbia.edu">Columbia University</a>, under the supervision of <a href="http://www.cs.columbia.edu/~vondrick/">Professor Carl Vondrick</a>, in New York.
+  I am a computer vision PhD student at <a href="https://www.cs.columbia.edu">Columbia University</a>, in New York, under the supervision of <a href="http://www.cs.columbia.edu/~vondrick/">Professor Carl Vondrick</a>.
   I am also a Microsoft PhD fellow.
 </p>